Friday 1 November 2013 12:13pm

 JUDITH BENNETT is a professor of history at the University of Otago.
 Her research interests are Pacific history, environmental history and Australia’s and New Zealand’s relations with the Pacific Islands.
 With Tim Bayliss-Smith, Judy edited An Otago Storeman in Solomon Islands: The diary of William Crossan, copra trader, 1885–86 (ANU, 2012).
 More recently she edited Oceanian Journeys and Sojourns: Home thoughts abroad (OUP, 2015).

-ANGELA WANHALLA is an associate professor of history at the University of Otago.
+ANGELA WANHALLA is a professor of history at the University of Otago.
 Her Matters of the Heart: A history of interracial marriage in New Zealand (AUP, 2013), won the Ernest Scott Prize in 2014.
 More recently she co-edited (with Annabel Cooper and Lachy Paterson) The Lives of Colonial Objects (OUP, 2015).

 Paperback, 152 x 228mm , 424 pages, ISBN 978 1 927322 63 5, $45